afterxleep/Bouncer/README.md

 The old 1.x version (UIkit based) is available from the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free, and you can grab the code from the 'uikit' branch on this repo.

-Version 2.x (SwiftUI) will be released when iOS 14 becomes available to the public.
+Version 2.x (This new SwiftUI version) will be released when iOS 14 becomes available to the public, but feel free to install it on your own.
+(Requires iOS 14 beta)

 Contribute